DevTeam/Pure.DI/README.md

   // Or a binding suitable for any tag .Bind<IMyInterface>().AnyTag().To<MyImplementation>()

   // Determines a binding implementation using a factory method.
   // It allows to create instance manually and invoke required methods, initialize properties and etc.
   .Bind<IMyInterface>().To(ctx => new MyImplementation(ctx.Resolve<ISomeDependency1>(), "Some value", ctx.Resolve<ISomeDependency2>()))

   // Overrides a default lifetime.
 Transient by default.
   .Default(Lifetime.Singleton)

+  // Determines a custom attribute overriding an injection type.
+  .TypeAttribure<MyTypeAttribute>()

+  // Determines a tag attribute overriding an injection tag.
+  .TagAttribure<MyTagAttribute>()

+  // Determines a custom attribute overriding an injection order.
+  .OrderAttribure<MyOrderAttribute>()

+  // Use a DI configuration as a base.
+  .DependsOn(nameof(BasicComposer))
 ```

-The list of life times:
+## The list of life times

-- Transient - Creates a new object of the requested type every time.
+- *__Transient__* - Creates a new object of the requested type every time.
-- Singleton - Creates a singleton object first time you and then returns the same object.
+- *__Singleton__* - Creates a singleton object first time you and then returns the same object.
-- PerResolve - Similar to the Transient, but it reuses the same object in the recursive object graph.
+- *__PerResolve__* - Similar to the Transient, but it reuses the same object in the recursive object graph.
-- ContainerSingleton - This lifetime is applicable for ASP.NET, specifies that a single instance of the service will be created
+- *__ContainerSingleton__* - This lifetime is applicable for ASP.NET, specifies that a single instance of the service will be created
-- Scoped - This lifetime is applicable for ASP.NET, specifies that a new instance of the service will be created for each scope
+- *__Scoped__* - This lifetime is applicable for ASP.NET, specifies that a new instance of the service will be created for each scope

+_You can add a lifetime yourself [by implementing IFactory](#custom-singleton-lifetime-)._

 ## Development environment requirements